-- Practiced as a nurse for 960 hours or more in the past 5 years OR
+- Practiced as a nurse for 960 hours or more in the past five years OR

-- Graduated from a nursing program and obtained a degree within past 5 years OR
+- Graduated from a nursing program and obtained a degree within the past five years OR

-- Completed an Arizona Board approved refresher course in the past 5 years OR
+- Completed an Arizona Board approved refresher course in the past five years OR

-- Obtained an advanced nursing degree in the past 5 years (i.e. LPN to RN, RN to BSN, masters, or doctorate).
+- Obtained an advanced nursing degree in the past five years (i.e., LPN to RN, RN to BSN, masters, or doctorate).

 Advanced Practice Registered Nurse (APRN) Renewal Requirements

-- Practiced as an advanced practice registered nurse for 960 hours or more in the past 5 years
+- Practiced as an advanced practice registered nurse for 960 hours or more in the past five years

 - Hold an active Arizona RN OR current RN license with multistate privileges in another compact state.